sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 28 September 2021

 I styled the product details page for all viewports.
 Next I plan to add head, page title, head and open grapth metadata.

+## 29 September 2021

+I realized that the existence of an `index` file within my `Main` folder meant that a `/Main` route existed in my app, which was unintended and to make things worse it also returned an error (since it was exporting the `Main` component but without getting any props from the `src/pages/index.tsx` file).
+I removed the file and made it so the landing page `index` file under `/src/pages` was importing the `Main` component and its props directly from the respective file and not via an `index` file and the `/Main` page was no more.